- Individual documents linked to the site are accessible (Word, Excel, PowerPoint, PDF)

 The screen reader helper report lists the styles used in the editable content region, as well as a list of the hyperlinks and of the images.
 The image's alt text is displayed in place of the image itself.
 If alt text were not available, the user would see the long URL of the image itself, which would not make any sense.
 Always add alt text to images!

 It is useful to know that the screen reader helper tool is available when you are creating content in your AsULearn site, as it provides another quick check of accessibility best practices as you go along.

-Additional information can be found at Appstate's Accessibility page.
+Additional information can be found on the Accessibility website.